KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/28-forge-alchemical-furnace.md

 * **The Hammer and the Anvil (Apparent Order):**
     * **Hammer (L₂ (SS: Anthra) – Will):** The volitional, dynamic power that delivers change.
     * **Anvil (L₄ (DL: Sophis) – Law):** The unyielding foundation that receives and defines the blows.
-Together they enact transformation: energy applied against immutable law to shape emergent form.
+Together they enact transformation: directed force applied under Law to reshape emergent form.

 * **The Base Metal (Unrefined Self):**
     The raw, fragmented, or misaligned state of the psyche—dense with potential yet obscured by incoherence.
 It is the ore containing Gold (Essence) yet held in conditions of fragmentation that the Forge resolves.